On this page

 The Netherlands is a close partner of New Zealand, with a relationship based on shared values and interests, and extensive people-to-people connections.

-- New Zealand is represented in the Netherlands by the New Zealand Embassy, The Hague
+- New Zealand is represented in the Netherlands by the New Zealand Embassy to The Netherlands

-- The Netherlands is represented in New Zealand by the Dutch Embassy, Wellington (external link)
+- The Netherlands is represented in New Zealand by the Embassy of the Kingdom of the Netherlands

 New Zealand to the Netherlands

 - August 2022: Hon Carmel Sepuloni, Minister of Social Development and Employment, ACC, and Arts, Culture and Heritage

 - June 2022: Hon Phil Twyford, Minister of Disarmament and Arms Control

 - November 2019: Hon Stuart Nash, Minister of Police and Minister of Revenue

 - April 2019: Hon Dr Megan Woods, Minister of Research, Science and Innovation, and Energy and Resources